 Asbestos is made up of microscopic fibres which pose a risk to health if they are inhaled.

-There are a number of serious medical conditions which are caused by exposure asbestos, including lung cancer, and a rare cancer called mesothelioma.
+There are a number of serious medical conditions which are caused by asbestos exposure, including lung cancer, and a rare cancer called mesothelioma.

 Most asbestos related diseases have a long latency period.
 This means that they often do not manifest until decades after a person was actually exposed to asbestos.